 Employment Policies and Practices

 Practice attorneys review management policies and communications for compliance with anti-discrimination and other laws affecting the employment relationship.
 We regularly prepare and review employment applications, employee handbooks, and affirmative action plans and procedures.

 We conduct training programs for management and supervisors and prepare policies on such issues as sexual harassment and discrimination prevention, substance abuse, Americans with Disabilities Act requirements, and handling of employee discipline and discharge.

 We also help employers deal with other policy issues such as reference checks, workplace violence, employment agreements, confidentiality and non-compete agreements, vacation and leave benefits, family and medical leaves of absence, dispute resolution, and hazard communications.
 We work closely with our Employee Benefits and Immigration Practice Areas where necessary to ensure that all aspects of a particular matter are addressed.

-Employment Disputes and Litigation.
 Discrimination Actions.
-Our Labor and Employment Practice Area has a proven track record of effective and efficient defense of small, midsize, and large international employers, as well as public employers, in all types of discrimination actions.
+Our Labor and Employment practice area has a proven track record of effective and efficient defense of small, midsize, and large international employers, as well as public employers, in all types of discrimination actions.
 The types of cases we have taken to a successful conclusion on behalf our employer clients include claims alleging a violation of:

 We have handled complex matters involving multiple plaintiffs with multiple claims in both state and federal courts.
 In particular, our attorneys have extensive recent experience with respect to wage and hour class/collective actions, which are becoming increasingly commonplace.